msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ## Stage 4 - Okinawa - the final-est frontier!?!?
 (1.5 - 2 years)

 After all this JLPT stuff.
-I was tired of my job and not sure about my life in Japan, whether I wanted to make this my home or not, and decided it was time to go home and regroup, but not before one final hurray - Okinawa.
+I was tired of my job and not sure about my life in Japan, whether I wanted to make this my home or not, and decided it was time to go home and regroup, but not before one final hurray in Okinawa.

-Up until this point, I feel like I worked just about as hard as one can in a year and a half time.
+Up until this point, I feel like I worked just about as hard as one can in a year and a half's time.
 Even though my study tactics had not been perfect I had still put in the time and I think I had it figured out now.
 I needed to be in an environment with **no english**.
 So I decided the best place for my study-cation was the island of Ishigaki.

 This time 100% I was going to be fluent or at least damn close.
 The new study plan was to listen to as much Japanese as possible, sentence mining (creating Anki cards from anime or tv shows), and reading at least an hour every day.
-The best job to achieve all of this was a Hostel (well frankly the only job a gaijin could get down there).
+And the best job to achieve all of this was a Hostel (well frankly the only job a Gaijin could get down there).

 So I started my job and my average day went as follows.